-The above notary acknowlegdement verbiage must be written in all English on your copy or original college diploma.
-The actual college diploma content can be in any non-English language (for example say you got your college diploma translated) but the entire notary area text cannot be in a different or translated language other than English.
+The above notary acknowledgement verbiage must be written in all English on your certified copy affidavit or original college diploma.
+The actual college diploma content can be in any non-English language (for example say you got your college diploma translated) but the entire notary area verbiage cannot be in a different or translated language other than English.

 The second step is to rush file your college diploma at the United States Department of State (USDOS) office in Washington D.C but this step can only be done after you have been issued a state level authentication certificate by one of the fifty state secretary of state offices in the United States.

 The third step is to rush file your college diploma with the foreign country embassy of where your documents are being submitted to in Washington D.C.
 This final document legalization step can only be done after you have been issued both a state and federal authentication certification on your U.S college diploma.